TrueNAS CORETrueNAS CORE Version Documentation

 To begin sharing the data, go to Services and click the NFS toggle.
 If you want NFS sharing to activate immediately after TrueNAS boots, set Start Automatically.

-Unless a specific setting is needed, we recommend using the default settings for the NFS service.
+Unless a specific setting is needed, it is recommended to use the default settings for the NFS service.
 When TrueNAS is already connected to Active Directory, setting NFSv4 and Require Kerberos for NFSv4 also requires a kerberos keytab.

 Connecting to the NFS Share with a Linux/Unix OS